.

 dense, denser, densest.adjectives

-spiritual density has various levels; (thoughts not spread out widely but higher conscious thoughts having relatively high density, leaving little to no room for frivolous thoughts); crowded closely together; compact (a dense jungle); hard to penetrate; thick; permitting little light to pass through, because of compactness of matter where particles are close together (dense glass; a dense fog); also compare dimensions;, how is it different to density?; if something is dense it can be opaque, with good contrast between light and dark areas; difficult to comprehend because of complexity or obscurity (a dense novel requires more effort to apprehend mentally; thickheaded and stupid apply to the brainwashed who can't analyze and think, one reason why
+spiritual density has various levels (thoughts not spread out widely but higher conscious thoughts having relatively high density, leave little to no room for frivolous thoughts:.1John 4:1-3); crowded closely together; compact (a dense jungle); hard to penetrate; thick; permitting little light to pass through, because of compactness of matter where particles are close together (dense glass; a dense fog); also compare dimensions, how is this different to density?.if something is dense it can be opaque, with good contrast between light and dark areas; difficult to comprehend because of complexity or obscurity (a dense novel requires more effort to apprehend mentally; thickheaded and stupid apply to the brainwashed who can't analyze and think, one reason why; ask God to help you think and analyze; always talk to God about everything you may feel you need to)

 densely.adverb